DrItanium/sim5/README.md

-# sim5 - an i960 simulator targeting the atmega162
+# sim5 - an i960 simulator targeting microcontrollers with an External Memory Interface

-The atmega162 is a very simple AVR microcontroller with 16k of flash and 1k of SRAM.
-It is actually a very good target to emulate an i960 for one very important reason.
-It comes with something called EBI/XMEM.
-This maps a 16-bit bus to the data space of the 162.
-Thus it becomes simple to access external devices very easily.
-Combining this with a series of external latches and an SRAM chip allows one to create a 32-bit bus and also enough space to cache values if necessary.
-This means we can emulate a 32-bit address bus with an 8-bit data bus trivially.
-I call this bus a 32/8 bus and it is where the emulator pulls instructions from.
-It maps the upper 32k of the EBI to this window with the lower 32k being reserved for internal features like the latches and anything else needed.
-The SRAM chip is optional but a good idea just in case.
+The ATmega2560,2561,1280,1281,640,641,8515, and 162 all have an external memory bus which uses the unmapped part of the AVR data space to provide access to things like external memory or other devices.
+While it only allows access to a 16-bit data bus, one can use extra GPIOs to provide bank switching to emulate a 32-bit address bus with an 8-bit data bus.
+I call this bus a 32/8 bus and it is where the emulator pulls instructions and data from.
+It uses the upper 32k of the 64k memory space to act as a view into the greater 32-bit memory bus.
+The lower half of memory is used for internal purposes.

-It also provides the emulator with scratch space or rom space if necessary for anything.
+Practically, I have been using an Arduino Mega as the development board.